 Emily Levin is the Principal Harpist with the Dallas Symphony Orchestra.
-Praised for her Her playing has been praised for its “communicative, emotionally intense expression” (Jerusalem Post), Emily brings the harp to the forefront of a diverse musical spectrum, using her instrument to connect with all audiences.
+Her playing has been praised for its “communicative, emotionally intense expression” (Jerusalem Post), Emily brings the harp to the forefront of a diverse musical spectrum, using her instrument to connect with all audiences.

 Now in her third season with the Dallas Symphony Orchestra, Emily has also performed as Guest Principal Harp with the Los Angeles Philharmonic and the Houston Symphony, and regularly appears with the New York Philharmonic.
 As a soloist, she has performed throughout North America and Europe, in venues including Carnegie Hall (New York), the Kimmel Center (Philadelphia) and Festspiele Mecklenburg-Vorpommern (Rugen, Germany).
 At the request of conductors Jaap van Zweden and John Adams, she appeared as soloist with the DSO in 2018 and 2019; other concerto performances include the Jerusalem, Colorado and West Virginia Symphony Orchestras, the Louisiana Philharmonic, the Lakes Area Music Festival, and the Indiana University Festival Orchestra, among others.
 For her debut album, Something Borrowed, the Classical Recording Foundation named her their 2017 Young Artist of the Year.